Walks you can reach from Croy by train

 Recommended: Urban walk with some climbing, through parkland with views over the city, and along Portobello promenade.

-Warnings: Some climbing.
+Warnings: A quarter urban.
+Some climbing.

 Walk details: Railwalks.